CSCC012023/final-project-s23-passion-pals/doc/marking/sprint3-passion-pals.md

   - 1 mark = diagram present, but no critical path or explanations provided, or explanations are not adequate.
   - 0 marks = document not available or not containing a valid diagram

-  Your Mark: 2
+  Your Mark: 1 (explain the dependency)

-Tracking on JIRA Total Mark: 23 / 24
+Tracking on JIRA Total Mark: 21.5 / 24

 ---